 The point about corpus diversity does help to a certain extend in diluting the impact of this issue, but as far as I can tell at one point you will hit a brick wall were the only way to improve accuracy is to manual curate the training data, this could be at 10% accuracy or at 90% depending on your situation.
 I also found that sometimes using a good quality subset of an over-all bad quality corpus leads to better results than using the whole corpus, which seems to suggest that quality is more important than quantity.

 Sometimes it is also necessary to plug-in targeted content in your training set intended to remove ambiguity between two classes in the classification algorithm, lower a high probability factor for a feature against a particular class, or introduce a new content area that is not explored by the initial training corpus.

-If you’ve made it this far then I salute you sir and wish you the best with your classification problem!
+If you’ve made it this far then I salute you sir, and wish you the best with your classification endeavors!